PRE-EXPOSURE PROPHYLAXIS (PrEP)

 The term Pre-Exposure Prophylaxis (PrEP) refers to an HIV prevention concept in which persons not infected with HIV who are at high risk of the disease are take antiretroviral medication in an attempt to lower their chances of becoming infected if they are exposed to HIV.

-There are concerns about the ability for the already strained U.S. health systems to provide for widespread PrEP use.
-Public programs such as Medicaid and ADAP have faced significant budget constraints in recent years, and left many HIV patients without the ability to access their medications.
-It is difficult to advocate for coverage of medication regimens for those who are not infected with the disease, while many who are infected are not being provided for medically.
+PrEP is a subject for policy debate in HIV care due to concerns about the ability for the already strained U.S. health systems to provide for widespread PrEP use.
+Public programs such as Medicaid and ADAP have faced significant budget constraints in recent years, and left some HIV patients without the ability to access their medications.
+There is some concern over the proper balance between coverage of medication regimens for those who are not infected with the disease, with the need to provide access to medication for those who are currently infected.

-Another subject of debate has to do with the fact that some scientists have expressed concerns about the potential for viral resistance to develop as a result of widespread PrEP use among uninfected individuals.
-Viral resistance has been seen in many diseases in recent years.
-There is concern about the possible loss of a treatment that is currently known to be effective against the disease.
+Another subject of debate has to do with concerns expressed by some scientists about the potential for viral resistance to develop as a result of widespread PrEP use among uninfected individuals.
+Viral resistance has been seen in many diseases in recent years, including STDs such as gonorrhea.
+As with all possability of viral resistance the concern is about the possible loss of a treatment option that is currently known to be effective against the disease.
+However, at the present these concerns have not been substantiated in any way.